A default system with overspilling contagion: Proof of the main result

 \subsection{Preparatory results (II)}

 In this section, a set $\C$ is fixed, $\C\subset\N$, and we consider two additional sets:

-In Theorem \ref{MainThm}, the SDE (\ref{L}) for $ \ell^{\S|\D}$ is obtained after projecting on the filtration $\FF$ a $\GG^{\S-\D}$ adapted process, denoted $L^{\S|\D}$.
-In this section, we identify the process $L^{\S|\D}$ and prepare the building blocks for obtaining its $(\FF,\bar\P_\C)$ projection.
+In Theorem \ref{MainThm}, the SDE (\ref{L}) for $ \ell^{\S|\D}$ is obtained after projecting on the filtration $\FF$ a $\GG^{\S-\D}$ adapted process, that we shall denote $L^{\S|\D}$.
+In this section, we identify the process $L^{\S|\D}$ (in Proposition \ref{MainProp}) and prepare the building blocks for obtaining its $(\FF,\bar\P_\C)$ projection (Proposition \ref{BB}).

 \begin{prop} The following hold: \begin{itemize} \item[(a)]